ReubenStr0bel/Duo-Teithio-Website/README.md

 ### User stories

 #### Audience Member Goals
-  1. Easily find information about upcoming concerts
+  1. Easily find information about upcoming concerts x
-  2. Be able to sign up to a newsletter
+  2. Be able to sign up to a newsletter <------

 #### Client Goals
-  1. Easily navigate to a booking enquiry form
+  1. Easily navigate to a booking enquiry form x
-  2. View biographical information including performance history
+  2. View biographical information including performance history <------
-  3. View recorded to performances to assess suitability of duo for hire
+  3. View recorded performances to assess suitability of duo for hire x

 ### Design
 #### Colour Scheme